-Here is the CUSJ list of Canadian UU congregations that have divested from fossil fuels, with the percentage divested and the date, where available.
+Here is the CUSJ list of Canadian UU congregations that have divested from fossil fuels, with the date, where available.

 - The Unitarian Church of Vancouver.

 - First Unitarian Church of Victoria divested in 2015.

 *Mike Gallagher, Chairman of the Westwood Unitarian Endowment Fund, writes, “The Board wished to ensure the funds were invested ethically and with a better rate of return than we were getting with the GICs.
 We have not regretted that decision, since the investment has increased by almost 13% in the past 12 months.
 Our Board has been very happy with the arrangement with CUC.”

 The congregations listed above are not the whole picture.
 Some congregations made the decision to avoid fossil fuels from the outset, and some have confirmed to the CUSJ that they do not have investments, which means they too are fossil free.

 - South Fraser Unitarian Congregation has always dealt with a local credit union that focuses on socially and environmentally responsible lending/investing.

 - Elora & Fergus Unitarian Church, Fergus, ON